sasadangelo/k8s-tutorials/hello-k8s/README.md

 # Run the demo

-Kubernetes allows to run a containerized application in three ways:

-1. **generators** approach;
-2. **imperative** approach;
-3. **declarative** approach.

-The methods 1 and 2 are achieved via **kubectl** CLI while the method 3 is achieved declaring the desired state in a YAML configuration file.
+Kubernetes allows to run a containerized application in three approaches: **generators**, **imperative**, **declarative**.
+The first two methods are achieved via **kubectl** CLI while the hird method is achieved declaring the desired state in a YAML configuration file.
 Let's analyze all this methods in details.

 ## Generators